cameraui/docs/cameras/zones-and-masks.md

 ### Which types survive

-The types you list add up to what the camera reports.
 Once every object zone carries a type list, those lists together are what the camera detects: a type that appears on none of them is dropped everywhere on that camera.

 **Recognize faces** and **Read plates** count as types here.
 If every object zone has a list and none of them carries **Recognize faces**, the camera stops recognizing faces entirely, not just in one corner.

 ### Counting without recognizing

-A zone can count people and cars without identifying them.
-Under **Identification**, **Recognize faces** and **Read plates** decide whether what counts in this zone also gets a name.
-Drop both and the zone still detects the person and the car, but no face lands in your face list and no name or plate reaches the event or the push.
+Drop both **Recognize faces** and **Read plates** and the zone still detects the person and the car, but no face lands in your face list and no name or plate reaches the event or the push.

-A pavement zone that watches for people without collecting the faces of everyone walking past is the case this is for.

 A zone that lists person and nothing else no longer recognizes faces.
 Tick **Person** and **Recognize faces** together to get the person counted and named; **Recognize faces** alone finds nothing.